CookEditors/NOS/_posts/2016-08-29-more-devices.md

 Conan Doyle goes farther, in using what seems to be part of a woman&#39;s name, &quot;Rache,&quot; but is really a whole word in German.

 Anna Katharine Green gives an original twist to this old idea in her title, &quot;One of My Sons.&quot; In truth, this phrase, found on a bit of paper and pointing directly to the criminal, was really part of the line, &quot;None of my Sons.&quot; It may be seen at a glance how the intent and the evidence of this line are purposely contradictory.

 The detective story is essentially dramatic, and therefore picturesque incidents and sensational situations are not only permissible, but advisable.
 The trained reader has learned to expect them.
 But unless they can be novel or original, there must be a skillful handling of the old devices.
 Likewise, there are certain stage properties with the use of which the author should be entirely familiar, and which he should be able to employ with grace and skill.

 The Weapon, the Papers, the Jewels, the Safe, the Alibi, are all his rightful belongings.
-So, too, the Lens, the Desk Blotter, the Waste Basket, the Cabman, the Deserted Wing, the Inquest, and the Mistaken Identity,—all are his, to manipulate at his pleasure.
+So, too, the Lens, the Desk Blotter, the Waste Basket, the Cabman, the Deserted Wing, the Inquest, and the Mistaken Identity &mdash; all are his, to manipulate at his pleasure.

-If he can afford to ignore such as these, and use The Monkey&#39;s Paw, or The Speckled Band, so much the better for his originality.
+If he can afford to ignore such as these, and use "The Monkey&#39;s Paw," or "The Speckled Band," so much the better for his originality.

+<p id="theend">~ The End ~

 <h6 class="btt"><a href="#top">Back to Top</a></h6>